Death, a love project

 Annie’s talks build confidence, and create calm and connection.

 Annie helps individuals and audiences let go of fear and sense of crisis around death, and brings out their capacity to ‘find the way together’.

-‘Poetry and end of life’ – how a few poems can help those who have experienced death and grief or are anticipating it.
+- ‘Poetry and end of life’ – how a few poems can help those who are dealing with death and grief, or are anticipating it.

 If you’re interested in booking Annie as a speaker, make contact to discuss and tailor a talk to your requirements.